-Dr. Pierre Kory, President and Chief Medical Officer of the FLCCC said that, "The company's disregard for the most current medical evidence is an evidentiary indictment of their uncorroborated position.
+Dr Pierre Kory, President and Chief Medical Officer of the FLCCC, said that "The company's disregard for the most current medical evidence is an evidentiary indictment of their uncorroborated position.
 Merck's press release will cause governments, health authorities, medical providers, business leaders, and citizens to retreat from pursuing a medical agent that, according to our recent peer-reviewed and accepted publication to the highly regarded Frontiers in Pharmacology, has been proven to be an effective and globally available agent to prevent and treat every phase of COVID-19 disease."

 "Merck shuts down Covid vaccine program MK-4482/MK-7110 after early trial data showed they failed to generate immune responses comparable to a natural infection or existing vaccines.
 By Riley Griffin, Bloomberg 25 Jan 2021"

-Until January 2021 Merck was devoloping its own Covid vaccine.
+Until January 2021 Merck was developing its own Covid vaccine.
 Could it be thought that falling mortality from the use of ivermectin would reduce demand for vaccine?
 Surely not!
 We are talking about 100s of thousands of lives v big profits.

-It should be noted that Merck has put a lot of money into patent-protected molnupiravir (also known as EIDD-2801), descibed as last of the small molecule coronavirus hopes and wants to prioritise this drugs.
+It should be noted that Merck has put a lot of money into patent-protected molnupiravir (also known as EIDD-2801), described as last of the small molecule coronavirus hopes and wants to prioritise this drugs.

 Antiviral drug 'Molnupiravir' blocks Covid-19 virus within 24 hours: Study "This is the first demonstration of an orally available drug to rapidly block SARS-CoV-2 transmission.
 MK-4482/EIDD-2801 could be game-changing," said study author Richard Plemper from GSU.